HESHAM47GAMAL/Infotainment-YOCTO-for-RaspberryPi4/README.md

     <img src="https://github.com/HESHAM47GAMAL/Infotainment-YOCTO-for-RaspberryPi4/blob/main/14.Meta-Poky_folderStructure.png">

-    so fucos in this image to this folder distro and need to have same to new two distro layer
+    So fucos in this image to this folder distro and need to have same to new two distro layer

     ```bash
     meta-poky/